PyO3/pyo3/Architecture.md

     additional user input.
   - On Windows, `pyo3-ffi` uses Rust's `raw-dylib` linking feature to link against the Python DLL directly without needing import libraries (`.lib` files).
-The build script emits a `pyo3_dll` cfg with the target DLL name, and the `extern_python_dll!` macro expands to the appropriate `#[link(name = "...", kind = "raw-dylib")]` attribute.
+The build script emits a `pyo3_dll` cfg with the target DLL name, and the `extern_libpython!` macro expands to the appropriate `#[link(name = "...", kind = "raw-dylib")]` attribute.
 This enables cross compiling Python extensions for Windows without having to install any Windows Python libraries.